g7ennah/ict302-1/content/posts/Glenna-first-post.md

 +++
 date = '2025-10-02T12:06:06-04:00'
 draft = true
-title = 'Glenna_s First Post'
+title = 'Glenna - First Post'
 +++
-Whatsup everyone!!

 ## Go Wildcats!!

  **ICT315 Group 5**

- My name is *GLENNA*, and I am a seniro at the University of Kentucky majoring in Information Communication Technology with a minor in Business Analytics.
+ My name is *GLENNA*, and I am a senior at the University of Kentucky majoring in Information Communication Technology with a minor in Business Analytics.